 Not to mention, getting a flu vaccination once a year will be saving you a lot of headache from having to bring your kids to the clinic when they fall sick.
 You will be saving a lot of time and money!

-Vaccinations are offered at hospitals, polyclinics and GP clinics, and cost between $35-$50 – a reasonable once a year cost, every year, for maintaining your child’s health all year round.
-Always consult a doctor first but parents, you should look into getting a flu vaccination for your kids before the next flu season hits.
+Vaccinations are offered at hospitals, polyclinics and GP clinics.
+They cost between $35-$50 – a reasonable once a year cost, every year, for maintaining your child’s health all year round.
+Always consult a doctor first.
+But parents, you should look into getting a flu vaccination for your kids before the next flu season hits.
 Don’t wait till it’s too late!

 Find out more about flu vaccinations at Fight the Spread by Health Promotion Board.